This was never about a virus.

 Having been so wildly off the mark, SAGE was identified by policymakers as a source of inexcusable government waste, misinformation, and fearmongering.
 SAGE was then permanently disbanded.
 Policymakers apologized to the public.

-Of course, that would happen in a world where reason and sanity prevail.
-But we do not live in such a world.
+Of course, this would only happen in a world where reason and sanity prevail.
+But we don’t live in such a world.

-Having been so wildly off the mark, SAGE was bound to thrive in the realm of government.
+Having been so wildly off the mark, SAGE was bound to thrive under the auspices of government.
 SAGE would go on to reconvene eight times to advise government officials.
 It is not surprising, then, that SAGE would rear its ugly head during the COVID-19 pandemic, convening yet again to inform government decision-making.

-The SAGE document makes for some interesting reading, as it explores a number of non-mutually exclusive options for getting people to accept government-imposed lockdowns.
+The SAGE document is revealing, insofar as it explores a number of non-mutually exclusive options for getting people to accept government-imposed lockdowns.
 For instance, under the heading “Persuasion,” we read:

 “Perceived threat: A substantial number of people still do not feel sufficiently personally threatened; it could be that they are reassured by the low death rate in their demographic group….
 The perceived level of personal threat needs to be increased among those who are complacent, using hard-hitting emotional messaging.” [emphasis in the original]

 Right away we know we are not dealing with intellectually honest people.
 We are dealing with social engineers.
-These people may have been scientists in a former life, but now they are acting in a different capacity.
+These people may have been scientists in a previous life, but now they are acting in a completely different capacity.
 The goal here is behavior change.
-If the facts are reassuring and therefore cannot be cited in efforts to convince people to embrace the “new normal,” then perhaps ignoring the facts in favor of “hard-hitting emotional messaging” will do the trick.
+If the facts fail to alarm people and thus cannot be cited in an effort to convince people to embrace the “new normal,” then perhaps ignoring the reassuring facts in favor of “hard-hitting emotional messaging” will do the trick.

 Appendix B of this paper shows the options under consideration.
-Three of the ten options explicitly call for the use of media to socially engineer (or frighten) the public, including option number 3: “use media to increase sense of personal threat.”
+Three of the ten options explicitly call for the use of media to socially engineer (or frighten) the public.
+Consider option number 3: “use media to increase sense of personal threat.”

 Again, how is this science?

-Appendix B reads like a perception management playbook for Team Hysteria, and it appears to have been copied by governments across the globe, as country after country swept the facts under the rug and adopted a coercive, one-size-fits-all approach to a virus that disproportionately affects people over 70 and those with multiple chronic diseases.
+Appendix B reads like a perception management playbook for Team Hysteria.
+It appears to have been copied by governments across the globe, as country after country swept the facts under the rug and adopted a coercive, one-size-fits-all approach to a virus that disproportionately affects people over 70 and those with multiple chronic diseases.

 This is not about a virus.
 It never was.
 There’s an agenda here.